Russians star in NHL playoffs as nation wages war in Ukraine - NewsBreak

 Similar scenes played out in the nation’s capital during the first round when Washington Capitals fans serenaded longtime captain Alex Ovechkin with chants of, “Ovi!
 Ovi!”
 Ovechkin has long been linked to Russian President Vladimir Putin, who ordered the invasion.

-The NHL postseason has inadvertently become an intersection of sports and politics, with Russians starring on North American ice against the backdrop of the largest military conflict in Europe since World War II.
+The National Hockey League postseason has inadvertently become an intersection of sports and politics, with Russians starring on North American ice against the backdrop of the largest military conflict in Europe since World War II.
 While their countrymen in sports from soccer to tennis have been banned from competitions, Russians in the NHL have played on while keeping a low profile away from the rink.

 “Everybody’s doing the best they can under incredibly trying circumstances,” Commissioner Gary Bettman told The Associated Press during a recent interview.
 “Our players play for their NHL teams, no matter where they’re from.
 At this particular point in time, the Russian players are in an impossible situation.”